Icebox Rolls

 • Dissolve Yeast in one cup cold water

-• When mixture lukewarm, add well beaten eggs (adding too soon will cook the eggs) plus the yeast mixture
+• When sugar and Crisco mixture cools to lukewarm, add well beaten eggs (adding too soon will cook the eggs) plus the yeast mixture

-• Add flour then the salt and mix by hand (you will have a tough time with that last cup of flour)
+• Add the sixth cup of flour/salt and mix by hand; You will have a tough time with that last cup of flour.
+Adding the salt at the end ensures you don't kill the yeast (it doesn't like salt).

 • Put into a large greased bowl or multiple smaller greased bowls and put in fridge.
-Dough will rise.
+Dough will rise slowly over the next several days.

 • On the day of serving at least two hours before baking:

-• Roll out dough with rolling pin until 1/2 inch thick (grease your hands and flour the surface or this will be a mess)
+• Roll out dough with rolling pin until 1/2 inch thick (keep flour on the surface or this will be a mess).

-• Fold each circle in half to make pocketbook rolls
+• Fold each circle in half and pinch the edges to make pocketbook rolls.